 - a condition resulting in the individual receiving hospice care

 - a rare condition or disease that affects less than 200,000 individuals in the U.S., as defined in federal law, and that is not adequately managed despite treatment attempts using conventional medications (other than opioids or opiates) or physical interventions

 - pain lasting longer than two weeks that is not adequately managed, in the qualified medical provider’s opinion, despite treatment attempts using conventional medications other than opioids or opiates or physical interventions

 No. As of right now, no insurance company will cover evaluations directly or indirectly associated with cannabis recommendations due to cannabis still being a federally illegal substance.
 You can use your HSA or FSA for the appointment and renewal costs.

 Yes.
-You will need to register with any pharmacy you plan to visit.
-This can be done ahead of time with most pharmacies or you can register in-person.
-If it is your first time visiting any pharmacy, you will need to go in-person and consult with a pharmacist.
+You will need to register with any of the Utah dispensaries you plan to visit.
+This can be done ahead of time with most dispensaries or you can register in-person.
+If it is your first time visiting any dispensaries, you will need to go in-person or have a virtual visit and consult with a pharmacist.
 After that, you are welcome to use the drive-thru and delivery options (when applicable).

 Under the Utah Medical Cannabis Act, you can use medical cannabis legally in these forms:

 - Tablet or capsule

 - Liquid suspension